VedantGhodke/WhatsApp-Insights-Analyzer-Using-GoLang/README.md

-# Insights
+# WhatsApp Insights Analyzer Using GoLang

-> Generates insights for a whatsapp chat.
+This code generates brief insights for a WhatsApp chat of a given user.

 ## Usage
 ```bash